frozflame/volkanic/README.md

     │    └── parsers.py
     ├── requirements.txt
     ├── setup.py
-    └── test_newpkg
+    └── tests/

-In one of your functional modules, e.g. `newpkg/newpkg/formatter.py`, provide a entry function which takes exactly 2 arguments:
+In one of your functional modules, e.g. `mypkg/mypkg/formatter.py`, provide a entry function which takes exactly 2 arguments: